BeauNouvelle/SimpleCheckbox/README.md

 ### Carthage
 - Add `github "BeauNouvelle/SimpleCheckbox"` to your `Cartfile`.

-You can learn more about Carthage and get help setting it up here: https://github.com/Carthage/Carthage/
+You can learn more about Carthage and get help setting it up [here](https://github.com/Carthage/Carthage/).

+### Cocoapods
+- Add pod `SimpleCheckbox` to your pod file.
+- Add `import SimpleCheckbox` to the top of your files in where you wish to use it.

 ### Swift Package Manager
 > Would love some help with this one.